MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/create-send-email-message.md

 4. Select **Select**.
 Template content is loaded into your message.

-5. Customize the template content as needed and enable any other email engagement features that you want to use, as described in the other sections of this topic.
+5. Customize the template content as needed and enable any other email engagement features that you want to use, as described in the other sections of this article.

-6. When you are ready to send the message, select **Send** (or select **Save** if you want to save a draft and finish it later).
+6. When you're ready to send the message, select **Send** (or select **Save** if you want to save a draft and finish it later).

 [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Create templates for email](/dynamics365/customer-engagement/admin/create-templates-email)